 My teaching philosophy

-“As an interdisciplinary environmental educator, I believe students learn best when they feel a sense of belonging to the learning community, which encompasses instructors, fellow students, and the materials.
+“As an educator, I believe students learn best when they feel a sense of belonging to the learning community, which encompasses instructors, fellow students, and the materials.
 In my classroom, I foster collaboration, dialogue, and collective learning through group work.
 I strive to provide course materials that showcase diverse scholars, including those who are early career or BIPOC.
 I incorporate readings and case studies from different geographies such as Asia, Africa, and Latin America.
 Another way I promote inclusive teaching is by shifting the focus from solely evaluating students based on their performance to valuing their effort and growth.
 To facilitate effective learning, particularly in STEM courses like GIS and statistics, I recognize the significance of scaffolding and creating low-stakes opportunities for students to learn from their mistakes…”

 “I also believe students learn best when they can make a personal connection to the learning experience while simultaneously expanding their world through it.
 My own career choice stems from my passion for environmental issues, a sentiment shared by many students in these courses.
 In my classes, I strive to facilitate meaningful engagement with real-world examples.
 I encourage students to challenge their pre-existing ideas, and apply new theories and techniques to explore, analyze, and propose solutions to these issues.
 I design assignments that are open-ended and foster individualized learning and specialization.”